-Programmes that largely comprise small grant-making are inevitably intensive of administration, especially with multi-country programmes.
+Programs that largely comprise small grant-making are inevitably intensive of administration, especially with multi-country programs.
 Skimping on these items is false economy as it leads to uncertainty as to how well the grants are being used.
 Similarly, M&E must be budgeted for reasonably.
-In the case of PTF, costs have been kept impressively low to maximize the share for programmes, without risking poor grantee performance, for these reasons:
+In the case of PTF, costs have been kept impressively low to maximize the share for programs, without risking poor grantee performance, for these reasons:

-- Most senior PTF personnel (advisors, evaluators etc.) are volunteers, largely retirees from the World Bank and other development agencies; M&E likewise is largely done pro-bono; - Travel costs are kept to a minimum by piggy-backing on other trips wherever possible; - PTF is very cost-conscious in its expenditures, e.g. regarding its travel policy; - PTF is close to being a virtual organisation, with little in the way of office costs; - Each item of spending has to be approved by 2 out of 3 in its finance committee; - Its partners also have a high degree of volunteer spirit, are staffed purely by locals and have low overheads, so reducing their admin costs.
+- Most senior PTF personnel (advisors, evaluators etc.) are volunteers, largely retirees from the World Bank and other development agencies; M&E likewise is largely done pro-bono; - Travel costs are kept to a minimum by piggy-backing on other trips wherever possible; - PTF is very cost-conscious in its expenditures, e.g. regarding its travel policy; - PTF is close to being a virtual organization, little in the way of office costs; - Each item of spending has to be approved by 2 out of 3 in its finance committee; - Its partners also have a high degree of volunteer spirit, are staffed purely by locals and have low overheads, so reducing their admin costs.

-As a consequence, the CAC programme undoubtedly represents very good value for money.
-This following table breaks down how the DFID grant to PTF has been apportioned (using latest financial figures in the FY2011-2 to DFID, by which point 89.6% of the grant funds had been spent, plus estimates for the final year).
+As a consequence, the CMCC program undoubtedly represents very good value for money.
+This following table breaks down how the \$1.2M of DGF grants to PTF over the 3 years FY10-12 have been apportioned (using the financial tables in PTF's annual Progress Reports to DGF).